merliot/hub/README.md

 Merliot Hub saves device changes back to the hub repo.
 Device changes happen when you create, delete, or deploy a device.
 You must [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo to save your changes.
 Follow the Quick Start guides, but use your own fork when git cloning.

-The hub need some git credentials to save changes back to the repo.
-Pass the GIT_xxx environment vars (see below) to your hub instance.
-If using a cloud provider, pass the GIT_xxx environment vars using the provider's secrets to store the GIT_xxx values.

 ## Environment Variables

 These variables configure the hub and devices: